Course Catalog

 5 units

 Increases oral and written proficiency using authentic reading materials which focus on such topics as social class, ethnicity, education, religion, economic, and political developments in the Spanish-speaking world.
-(Formerly Intermediate Spanish.)
-Prerequisite(s): course 5 or 5M or Spanish Placement Examination score of 60.
-(General Education Code(s): CC, IH.)
+Prerequisite(s): SPAN 5 or SPAN 5M or placement by assessment.
+(General Education Code(s): CC.)

 SPAN 114